temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

     temporalio/ui:<tag>
 ```

-Environmental variables are fields that are set to configure a server.
 The setup process involves the configuration of several components, including mTLS, authentication, and more.

 To view a full list of the environmental variables, refer to the [configuration template](https://github.com/temporalio/ui-server/blob/main/docker/config_template.yaml).

 The environmental variables needed to configure the WebUI server environment are explained below.
-Explanations and use cases are also provided for clarity.

 ## `TEMPORAL_ADDRESS`